National Lampoon's Pucked

-National Lampoon's Pucked (also known as Pucked, and National Lampoon's The Trouble with Frank) is a 2006 comedy movie starring Jon Bon Jovi in the main role.
+National Lampoon's Pucked (also known as Pucked, and National Lampoon's The Trouble with Frank) is a 2006 American sports comedy film starring Jon Bon Jovi in the main role.
 This is the last film directed by Arthur Hiller before his death in 2016.

 Plot

 Frank Hopper (Bon Jovi) is a former lawyer, who receives a credit card in the mail, and believes he's hit the jackpot.
 It's not long before he's working his way toward financing his dream – an all-woman hockey team.
 He's also put himself in debt to more than $300,000.
 He winds up in court when his plan backfires.